Drag13/HabrSanitizer/README.md

 * Right click on the extension button and click on the **Options** option
 * Use options page to save your personal ban list

-If you don't extension icon on the toolbar, you can go to the [chrome://extensions/](chrome://extensions/), click "detials" button and then click "Extension options".
+If you don't see extension icon on the toolbar, you can go to the [chrome://extensions/](chrome://extensions/), click "detials" button and then click "Extension options".

 ## Share